Chemotherapy pumps are one of the ways you can have your chemotherapy. They allow you to have chemotherapy in a controlled way.

 You might need to have your continuous pressure or battery operated pump changed from time to time.
 You can go back to hospital for this.
-Or a home chemo nurse or a district nurse can change it at home.
+Or a home chemotherapy nurse or a district nurse may be able to change it at home.

 This stands for Computerised Ambulatory Delivery Device.
 The pump is attached to a cassette or infusion bag that contains the chemotherapy or other medication.
 This then fits inside a bag that can be worn like a ruck sack or bag around your waist.
 The pump is programmed by the nurse, so that it delivers the correct dose of chemotherapy at the right time, as prescribed by the doctor.